 Discover other cultural treasures on a visit to Inverell Art Gallery.
 Found in two colonial buildings, this gallery is home to a rich collection of work from the local arts community.
 Explore the National Transport Museum for classic and vintage cars.

-Lake Inverell Reserve is a popular spot for picnics, BBQs and fishing.
+Lake Inverell Reserve is a popular spot for picnics, barbecues and fishing.
 A scenic drive north is Kwiambal National Park, where there are more bushwalking tracks, as well as mountain bike trails and top spots for fishing and camping.

 Try river fishing on the Slippery Rock walking track.
 This 4km return track offers some spectacular views of nearby gorges and waterfalls.
 There are also scenic walking tracks in the Goonoowigall State Conservation Area, home to hundreds of wildlife species.

 Getting there & where to stay

 Inverell is a seven-hour drive from Sydney and just under five hours from Brisbane.
-Link Airways operates from Inverell to Brisbane two days a week and Inverell to Sydney two days a week.
+Link Airways operates direct flights from Inverell to Brisbane four days a week and Inverell to Sydney three days a week.
 Other airlines fly into Armidale and you can hire a car for the 90min drive north.